brawaru/FundyBois-Docs/source/terraria/introduction.rst

       This is an option for those of you who don't have money.
 We have a download of the game that you can play, however let's make an agreement!

-      If you liked the Terria and played it for as long as, say, two hours, consider purchasing it when you have the money: add it to your wishlist to remember and get notification when the next discount is available.
+      If you liked the Terraria and played it for as long as, say, two hours, consider purchasing it when you have the money: add it to your wishlist to remember and get notified when the next discount is available.

       Terraria is a great game and it's worth every penny you pay for it and even more.
 It has tons of content and quite extensible with mods when